iftekhar-coder/Demo/README.md

 # Demo
-This is a demo of Git &amp; Github
+This is a demo of Git &amp; Github.